-Happy Tuesday.
-Welcome back to Jacob’s Letter, a free pop culture newsletter full of puns and badly-PhotoShopped dog photos.
+Happy Thursday.
+Welcome back to Jacob’s Letter, a free pop culture newsletter full of puns and occasional badly-PhotoShopped dog photos.
 Hope everyone had a great Thanksgiving.
 Also, Happy Advent season, and may all your Christmases be bright.

 Islands in the Stream

-“Islands in the Stream” is a new segment where I’ll discuss any and all happenings on the streaming front every week, since there’s so much of it now.
+“Islands in the Stream” is where I’ll discuss any and all happenings on the streaming front every week, since there’s so much of it now.
 While you’re here, read my deep dive for WFAA about how diverse the streaming landscape is becoming.

 Letter of Recommendation

 What I’m reading: One of the wildest books I’ve read all year was Stephen Chbosky’s “Imaginary Friend,” a 700-page doorstopper about a kid who has to build a treehouse in the woods near his home or else the world will end.
 This is Chbosky’s first novel since 1999’s “Perks of Being a Wallflower.”

 Overall, “Imaginary Friend” is a beautiful, modern “It” pastiche that comes by its influences honestly and is much more empathetic and religious than one would originally think.

 The story is an engrossing combination of horror and remixes of fairy tales and Bible stories.
 Every character here, even the villains, are given their “sympathy for the devil” moments and are empathized with to a degree not always found in the horror genre.

 My only complaints are that it sometimes wears its Stephen King influences on its sleeve a little too loudly — the numbers 217, 237 and 19 are used liberally, as are a lot of Kingian themes — and the final 200 pages, while thrilling, are repetitive and could have been chopped down through some editing.

 But other than that, this is an effective horror novel that has a lot more on its mind than scares.